ddoddii/LookNCook/README.md

 ![KakaoTalk_Photo_2024-02-26-10-39-23](https://github.com/gdsc-ys/lookncook-server/assets/95014836/1ff8df59-5494-41c2-8a0b-2cb1347ea2d8)

 LookNCook application uses `Firestore` to store data and `Cloud Run` to deploy.
+For analyzing fridge image and cooking environment, we used `Gemini api`.

+If a dangerous situation arises for the user, we utilize `FCM (Firebase Cloud Messaging)` to send notifications to the caregiver.

 ## 🔗 Link to other repositories
 - [LookNCook-Server](https://github.com/gdsc-ys/lookncook-server)